Zhen-Tan-dmml/LLM4Annotation/README.md

 ![PRs Welcome](https://img.shields.io/badge/PRs-Welcome-green) [![Awesome](https://awesome.re/badge.svg)](https://awesome.re) ![Stars](https://img.shields.io/github/stars/nlp24annotation/LLM4Annotation?color=yellow)

-This is a curated list of papers about , etc.
+- This is a curated list of papers about LLM for Annotation

+  maintained by Zhen Tan (ztan36@asu.edu) and Alimohammad Beigi (abeigi@asu.edu).

-If you want to add new entries, please make PRs with the same format.
+- If you want to add new entries, please make PRs with the same format.

-This list serves as a complement to the survey below.
+- This list serves as a complement to the survey below.

 [[Large Language Models for Data Annotation: A Survey]](https://)